News Article

 Lance Corporal Luke McCulloch killed in Afghanistan

-It is with deep regret that the Ministry of Defence must confirm the death of Lance Corporal Luke McCulloch from the 1st Battalion, The Royal Irish Regiment, who was killed in action following a contact with Taleban forces in Sangin, Helmand province on Wednesday 6 September 2006.
+It is with deep regret that the Ministry of Defence must confirm the death of Lance Corporal Luke McCulloch from the 1st Battalion, The Royal Irish Regiment, who was killed in action following a contact with Taliban forces in Sangin, Helmand province on Wednesday 6 September 2006.

-Lance Corporal McCulloch was part of a force of a hundred soldiers from 1 R IRISH currently serving in Helmand Province as part of the 3rd Battalion the Parachute Regiment Battle Group.
-Both 1 R IRISH and 3 PARA are part of 16 Air Assault Brigade, which is the lead British Military Formation in Southern Afghanistan.
+Lance Corporal McCulloch was part of a force of a hundred soldiers from 1 R IRISH currently serving in Helmand province as part of the 3rd Battalion the Parachute Regiment Battle Group.
+Both 1 R IRISH and 3 PARA are part of 16 Air Assault Brigade, which is the lead British Military Formation in southern Afghanistan.

 A further three soldiers were injured in the attack and are being treated at a medical facility.